Contextual advantages across two-state discrimination strategies: Contextual advantages in state discrimination

 We now turn our attention to the quantum advantages associated with unambiguous state discrimination, which were first demonstrated in Ref. \cite{Flatt2022Contextual}.
 Full technical details can be found in that article.
 These quantum advantages are associated with the inconclusive outcome rate, which is strictly higher in a non-contextual theory, and the guessing probability.
 We begin by noting that, as the probability of incorrectly guessing will be equal to zero, these two quantities are directly related to one another in USD, $P_g = 1 - P_0$, and it suffices to consider just one property.

 It is trivial to show that in the binary discrimination scenario, USD is possible in a noncontextual theory.
 The response functions which satisfy these will be of the form

-where addition in the subscripts is modular and $0 < \gamma \leq 1$.
+where addition in the subscripts is modular and $0 < \gamma \leq 1$ and $M_{USD}$ labels the measurement.
 Such response functions are equivalent to POVM elements of the form $\pi_i = \gamma | \psi_{i+1} \rangle \langle \psi_{i+1} | $.
 This observation is furthermore supported by a recent theorem \cite{Zhang2025} stating that a sufficient condition for a set of states to be preparable in a preparation-noncontextual model is that they are linearly independent.
-This is in fact the same criterion, as for states to be unambiguously discriminable.
+This is in fact the same criterion as that for states to be unambiguously discriminable.

 One can then optimise the choice of $\gamma$ in order to minimise the inconclusive outcome rate, given that the response functions are constrained by preparation noncontextuality.
 The `mirror ensemble' approach, as taken in the minimum error calculation, is again used and the result is found to be